multiversx/mx-docs/docs/developers/tutorials/your-first-dapp.md

 export const contractAddress = "erd1qqqqqqqqqqqqq...";
 ```

-and we'll change it to our contract address that was shown after erdpy contract deploy:
+and we'll change it to our contract address that was shown after mxpy contract deploy:

 ```javascript
 export const contractAddress =